TritonDataCenter/node-workflow/README.md

 - number of retries, when proceed
 - a fall-back task to be executed when the task fails.

+Note that a task's timeout shouldn't be bigger than the workflow timeout, but it really doesn't matter.
+If a task execution exceeds the workflow timeout it will be failed with 'workflow timeout' error.

 ## Workflow properties:

 - A name.